liambutler3/DeveloperTest/README.md

 # DeveloperTest

-Please use the "Database set-up sql code.sql" SQL code locally create the required database for the testWebApp solution
+Please use the "Database set-up sql code.sql" SQL code locally to create the required database for the testWebApp solution